b3nitajo/deja-brew/README.md

 Deja Brew is a web application targeting coffee lovers.

 #### How is it used?
-This app is used to *bring everything coffee to your finger tips.* Users can learn more about the history of coffee, view coffee brewing methods, search for local coffee shop ratings and much more!
+This app is used to **_bring everything coffee to your finger tips._** Users can learn more about the history of coffee, view coffee brewing methods, search for local coffee shop ratings and much more!

 #### Special Features
 * User profile required for full access.
-* User can search coffee recipe database by preparation difficulty.
+* User can search brewing methods database by preparation difficulty.
 * Intergration with Yelp API allows users to search for nearby coffee shops and view ratings, price range and location.

 #### Icebox Features